 The APB certification requires scoring 90% or higher on comprehensive exams covering the entire bookkeeping process.

-Certified bookkeepers stay updated on accounting standards, tax laws, and financial software through continuing education.
+Certified bookkeepers stay updated on accounting standards, U.S. tax laws, and financial software through continuing education.

 Access to specialized knowledge